Hodge theory and derived categories of cubic fourfolds: Deformations

 Lieblich \cite{Lieblich} shows that the stack of complexes with no negative self-Exts on the fibres of $\cS\times_{\cC_d^\lev}\X\to\cC_d^\lev$ is a locally finitely presented Artin stack $\M/\cC_d^\lev$.
 Since having no negative self-Exts is an open condition satisfied by $P_0$ \eqref{SP}, $P_{\widehat Z}$ defines a section of $\M\times_{\widehat Z}\cC_d^\lev\to \widehat Z$.
 Furthermore, $P_0$ is rigid (another open condition), so this section is in fact the formal neighbourhood of $P_0$ in $\M$.

 As $\M$ is locally finite presented, it follows that there exists a smooth pointed scheme $(Z,0)$ mapping to $(\M,P_0)$ taking the formal neighbourhood of $0\in Z$ isomorphically to $\widehat Z\subset\M$.
-Passing to a Zariski open in $Z$ we can ensure the projection $Z\to\cC_d^\lev$ is an embedding (as it is at 0) of a Zariski open subset.
+Passing to a Zariski open around $0 \in Z$ we can ensure the projection $Z\to\cC_d^\lev$ is an \'etale map (as it is at 0) onto a Zariski open subset.

 The universal complex pulls back to a twisted complex $P$ on $\cS\times_{Z}\X$ whose restriction to any fibre $S\times X$ is an untwisted complex.
 Arguing as in the proof of Theorem \ref{lasttt}, its composition with its right adjoint gives a kernel whose restriction to $S_0\times S_0$ is $\OO_{\Delta_{S_0}}$.
 But $\OO_{\Delta_{S_0}}$ is rigid, so its restriction to $S_t\times S_t$ is $\OO_{\Delta_{S_t}}$ for any $t$ in a Zariski open about $0$.